lucashmalcantara/2024-07-workshop-unit-testing-dotnet/README.md

 - `step1`: create the basic project structure.
 - `step2`: think about abstractions and create tests.
 	- It is common to start creating tests for a class and realize that the responsibility of a function should be transferred to another class. **Feel free to change the route as you wish.**
+- `step3`: refactor your code and apply improvement :)

 ## How to run